Fulbright-Hays Doctoral Dissertation Research Abroad

 - Possess language skills adequate to carry out the proposed dissertation research abroad.

 How to Apply

 Students should submit all materials through the Department of Education application portal, g5.gov.
-Rachel Sherman Johnson in the Office of International Programs is the primary applicant for the University of Kansas, and she will work with the KU Center for Research to review and submit the final application package.
+Dr. Rachel Sherman Johnson in the Office of International Programs is the Project Director for all DDRA applications at the University of Kansas, and she will work with the KU Center for Research to review and submit the final application package.

-The G5 portal has frequent issues, so it is very important that Dr. Johnson, the PI for all KU DDRA applications, has a back-up copy of your application.
-The following items must be submitted both in the g5.gov online application and to Dr. Johnson via email.
+The G5 portal has frequent issues, so it is very important that Dr. Sherman Johnson, the PI for all KU DDRA applications, has a back-up copy of your application.
+The following items must be submitted both in the g5.gov online application and to Dr. Sherman Johnson via email.

 - Budget (monthly maintenance and research allowance)

 - Ten-page limit, 12 pt, double-spaced, 1-inch margins in Times New Roman font

 - Two-page limit, 12 pt, single-spaced, 1-inch margins in Times New Roman font